Atomistica/atomistica/README.LAMMPS.md

    Cloning the git-repository will download the latest development version, not the latest release.
 It may be safer to download the release tarball.

-   This should give the follow directory hierachy
+   This should give the following directory hierachy

      ```
      atomistica/